omics-tools/genome-mds/README.md

 If Genome-MDS does not open, type the localhost address (e.g. http://localhost:8501/) of the streamlit server displayed in your terminal into the address bar of your browser.

+This tool is powered by the [streamlit app](https://streamlit.io/).
+You may be asked to enter your email address when you first start the program, but this is not mandatory.

 ## Manual

 **STEP0: Go to your working directory**